 Baked pumpkin spice donuts gluten-free and vegan, made egg-free and dairy-free.
 Healthy and delicious, and ready in 20 minutes.
-A quick treat for when the fall season arrives, but also all year round thanks to organic canned pumpkin puree!
+A quick treat for when the fall season arrives, but also all year round!

 Baked pumpkin spice donuts are bursting with nutrition thanks to the pumpkin puree, a delicious sweet comfort food.
 These pumpkin spice donuts take center stage in September, as a seasonal fall treat, coinciding with the emergence of fresh pumpkins on the market.

 But you don't have to wait until fall to enjoy them.
-In fact we make them year round as Cinnamon Pumpkin Donuts - I use this recipe but leave off the pumpkin spice snd add 1 tsp Vietnamese cinnamon instead !!
-So cinnamony !
+In fact we make them year round as Cinnamon Pumpkin Donuts - I use this recipe but leave off the pumpkin spice snd add 1 teaspoon cinnamon instead !

 Fresh or Canned Pumpkin Puree for Pumpkin Spice Donuts?